libp2p/rust-libp2p/ROADMAP.md

 Dependents:

 Users of rust-libp2p like [iroh](https://github.com/n0-computer/iroh) need this for low latency usage of `libp2p-kad`.
+The rust-libp2p maintainers can pick this up unless iroh folks finish the work before that.

 ## Kademlia client mode